leyuanheart/Reinforced-Mixture-Learning/README.md

 ## Reproduce simulation results

-We provide example codes in `example.ipynb`.
+We provide example code in `example.ipynb`.

 For **synthetic data analysis**, we consider Gaussian mixture settings and general settings.